dortania/OpenCore-Install-Guide/extras/tahoe.md

 [Click here](./smbios-support.md) for more details on supported SMBIOS models to pick the best one for your machine.

+### Broadcom WiFi

+As Broadcom support has been removed since macOS Sonoma, root patches were required to bring it back.
+However, [AppleBCMWLANCompanion](https://github.com/0xFireWolf/AppleBCMWLANCompanion) brings back support for macOS 15 and 26 without needing root patching.
+It is not fully stable yet, so use it at your own discretion.
+A support thread is available [here](https://www.insanelymac.com/forum/topic/361710-broadcom-fullmac-wi-fi-support-on-macos-sonoma-sequoia-and-tahoe-without-root-patches/).

+Note that VT-d must be enabled to use this kext.

 ### Intel Bluetooth

 On macOS 26, use this [fork](https://github.com/lshbluesky/IntelBluetoothFirmware/releases) of IntelBluetoothFirmware.kext.
-If it does not work, verify that Intel Bluetooth works in macOS 15.
+If it does not work, verify that your Intel Bluetooth works on macOS 15.

 ### OTA Updates

 On macOS 14.4 and above, OTA updates are only possible by using [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases) along with the boot argument `revpatch=sbvmm`.
 Additionally, `SecureBootModel` must be set to `Disabled` in your config.plist.
 If you want to keep secure boot enabled, add [iBridged](https://github.com/Carnations-Botanica/iBridged) to your kexts.

 ### WhateverGreen

 WhateverGreen has AMD connector patching issues on macOS 26.
 If you have a kernel panic related to WhateverGreen or AMD GPU kexts, this is likely your problem.
 There are two workarounds to this:

 1. Use this [custom build of WhateverGreen](https://github.com/Carnations-Botanica/WhateverGreen/actions/runs/17772496735) which prevents the connectors from being patched.
 This may not work for your machine.
 2. Remove WhateverGreen.kext entirely.
 If you require `agdpmod=pikera` to boot, manually apply this [patch](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/) to your configuration.
 Note that kext patches like this need to go under `Kernel -> Patch` in your config.plist.